-- 13 The Trust aims to support the military covenant by removing any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area by: - a) processing an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date and a Unit address, intended address or quartering address (or the equivalent in the case of Crown Servants returning from overseas) - b) accepting a Unit postal address, quartering area address or confirmed future residential home address for admissions purposes for a child of service personnel or Crown Servants moving to the area, where the parent requests this.
+- The Trust aims to support the military covenant by removing any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area.
+The Trust will not refuse a place to a child of relocating service personnel or returning Crown Servants solely because the family does not yet have an intended address or does not yet live in the area.
+For all applications, the Trust will: - f) process an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date - g) use the address where the child will live when applying the oversubscription criteria, as long as the parents provide some evidence of their intended address, or a Unit or quartering address where the parent requests this.